<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 40 politely-worded templates to get invoices paid

-How to offer payment installment plans and reduce late payments
+How to offer payment instalment plans and reduce late payments | Chaser

-How to offer payment installment plans and reduce late payments
+How to offer payment instalment plans and reduce late payments | Chaser

 The late payment problem

-The late payment problem is felt by businesses globally, with 48% of all invoices issued in a given month paid late, and the World Bank predicts that late payments cost the global economy over $40billion every year.
-The impact of late payments can be huge, with businesses often forced to rely on debt and equity financing to keep the business running, and can also impact staff retention rates due to issues covering overheads.
-Bad debt can reduce a business’ ability to grow, invest in new technology or even take on new staff.
-It can also cause them to default on their own accounts payable, creating a spiral of financial difficulty.
+The late payment problem is felt by businesses globally, as 48% of all invoices issued in a given month get paid late, and the World Bank predicts that late payments cost the global economy over $ 40 billion every year.
+The impact of late payments can be huge, with businesses often forced to rely on third-party debt collection and equity financing to keep the business running, and it can also impact staff retention rates due to issues covering overheads.

 CM-202208-Offering Payment Plans to Customers - blog ad banner